ml-explore/mlx/docs/src/dev/extensions.rst

             /* INCY = */ 1);
     }

-Great!
-But what about the inputs that do not fit the criteria for accelerate?
-Luckily, we can fall back to :meth:`Axpby::eval`.
+For inputs that do not fit the criteria for accelerate, we fall back to :meth:`Axpby::eval`.
 With this in mind, let's finish our :meth:`Axpby::eval_cpu`.

 .. code-block:: C++